rl-institut/SimBA/docs/source/simba_features.rst

 Rotation filter
 ---------------

 Before all rotations specified in the :ref:`schedule` are simulated, there is the option to filter only the ones relevant to for the actual analysis.
-This is activated by setting the "rotation_filter_variable" in the :ref:`config` to either "include", than only certain rotations from the schedule are considered, or to "exclude", than certain rotations are excluded from the analysis.
+This is activated by setting the "rotation_filter_variable" in the :ref:`config` to either "include" to consider only certain rotations from the schedule, or to "exclude" to exclude certain rotations from the analysis.
 The list of rotations for both options is specified as "rotation_filter" in the Path paragraph of the :ref:`config`.

 Logging
 -------

 SimBA uses the "logging" package for logging.
 All logging messages are both displayed in the Terminal and written to a .log file.
 The filepath and the loglevel can be defined in the :ref:`config`.
-Four loglevels are available in the following order: DEBUG, INFO, WARN and ERROR.
+Four log levels are available in the following order: DEBUG, INFO, WARN and ERROR.
 INFO includes INFO, WARN and ERROR but excludes DEBUG.